tedslittlerobot/l4-auth/readme.md

 ###### Sync Permissions

-Finally, there is also a `syncPermissions` method, that takes a list of permissions you want the user to have, and syncs it with the Auth::$_LEVELS array, preserving the 'ninja' permission.
-This is one to use, for example, if you have a user management form, that loops over the $_LEVELS array.
+Finally, there is also a `syncPermissions` method, that takes a list of permissions you want the user to have, and syncs it with the User::$PERMISSIONS array, preserving the 'ninja' permission.
+This is one to use, for example, if you have a user management form, that loops over the $PERMISSIONS array.
 You can pass the checked inputs into this to sync them.

 #### Auth Checking